 After looking through a number of pictures of Zouave Vivandiere and Zouave troops, I was slightly obsessed with the soft hat I kept seeing.
 There were quite the array of hats that Zouaves wore--everything from fezes to kepis.
 The soft cap with tassel, however, really caught my imagination, and so I decided I would make one for my upcoming pirate costume.
 (Click on the image for a link to a nice blog about Victorian era military units and the Zouave Vivandieres in particular.)

-not find an image that gave me a really good view of the construction of that soft cap, I thought I had a general enough idea of its shape to make my own.
+While I could not find an image that gave me a really good view of the construction of that soft cap, I thought I had a general enough idea of its shape to make my own.
 It reminded me a bit of the cap worn by the Greek Evzones.
 I was able to see a little more detail on some of those caps so that informed my design decisions in part.
 Once I had staked out my mental image of the design, I spent about three hours putting the hat together.
 It was a fun and easy project.

 There are a few things I might change for a future version, but overall, I am quite happy with my little hat.
 Since that's the case, I am going to share a step by step look at how I put this together so my dear readers can make their own little cloth cap if the desire ever arises.

-I started by hitting my fabric stash
+I started by hitting my fabric stash for some scraps that were the right color and weight for a soft fa

 I decided I would gather the linen-cotton fabric and then simply pleat the outer corduroy fabric.
 I us